Suomi NPP

 The Suomi National Polar-orbiting Partnership (Suomi NPP), previously known as the National Polar-orbiting Operational Environmental Satellite System Preparatory Project (NPP) and NPP-Bridge, is a weather satellite operated by the United States National Oceanic and Atmospheric Administration (NOAA).
-It was launched in 2011 and continues to operate in June 2022.
+It was launched in 2011 and is currently in operation.

 Suomi NPP was originally intended as a pathfinder for the National Polar-orbiting Operational Environmental Satellite System (NPOESS) program, which was to have replaced NOAA's Polar Operational Environmental Satellites (POES) and the U.S. Air Force's Defense Meteorological Satellite Program (DMSP).
 Suomi NPP was launched in 2011 after the cancellation of NPOESS to serve as a stop-gap between the POES satellites and the Joint Polar Satellite System (JPSS) which will replace them.
 Its instruments provide climate measurements that continue prior observations by NASA's Earth Observing System (EOS).

 Name

 The satellite is named after Verner E. Suomi, a Finnish-American meteorologist at the University of Wisconsin–Madison.
 The name was announced on 24 January 2012, three months after the satellite's launch.